 As I watch my mother lie in bed for two weeks overwhelmed with grief because her world had just fallen apart when my dad left, I knew right then when I married, my marriage would be for life.
 I knew I never wanted to hurt the way she was hurting and I knew I would never be the one to hurt someone else that way.
 Right then and there I made one of the most important decisions of my life, I made a “life decision.”

-For the first nineteen years of marriage, I was challenged many times with that decision.
-There were times I wanted to quit, but I would always come back to the thought, “I want to be married for life.”
-There were times my marriage looked like it was finished regardless of what I wanted because my wife wanted out.
+For the first nineteen years of marriage, that decision challenged me many times.
+A few times I wanted to quit.
+But I always come back to the idea of lifelong marriage.
+Other times my marriage looked finished regardless of what I wanted because my wife wanted out.
 Four times she said she had enough of the misery we were going through and she wanted a divorce.
-But I held on, even when it looked hopeless because my mind had already been made up.
-I wanted to be “married for life.”
+But I held on, even when it looked hopeless because I wanted marriage for life.

-The first time it happened three years into our marriage.
-That summer we separated three times.
-She wanted out, so she told me I had to leave.
-Reluctantly I did, only to talk her into giving us another chance a few days later.
-We repeated the same process a second time.
-Then finally, the third time she told me I had to leave, I gave up.
 After a few weeks I had no intention of trying to fix my marriage, I began to see my life moving in a whole new direction.
 But then, she came to me and she wanted us to get back together.
-I was faced with a dilemma.
+I faced a dilemma.
 I could either move on with my life and not deal with what was wrong with my marriage, or I could take a chance and try to make it work.
-It didn’t take long for the decision to be made.
-The fact of the matter was, I had already made the decision way back when I was thirteen.
+It didn’t take long to decide.
+The fact was, I made the decision way back when I was thirteen.

 “Life decisions” like the ones we have made are extremely important.
 They have the power to shape your life in positive ways or negative.
 They have the power to set the course of your life in a healthy way or an unhealthy way.
 You can keep on living by the “life decisions” that are working for you.
 And you can let go of ones that are hurting you.
 So, choose today to make good “life decisions” about yourself, your marriage, and your family.